jerakia/jerakia/README.md

 * 0.0.x + : Volatile, in extensive development, every release should be considered a break release
 * 0.1.x + : Minor version considered breaking change, patch version may add features
-* 1.0.0 + : Stable release, all versions from 1.0.0 onward will ahere to semver
+* 1.0.0 + : Stable release, all versions from 1.0.0 onward will adhere to semver

 ## Introduction ##

 Jacaranda is a pluggable hierarchical data lookup engine.
 It is not a database, Jacaranda itself does not store any data but rather gives a single point of access to your data via a variety of back end data sources.
 Jacaranda is inspired by Hiera, and can be used a drop in replacement.
 Hiera itself is a good tool, however it suffers from some degree of limitation in its architecture that makes solving complex edge cases a challenge.
 Jacaranda is an attempt at a different way of approaching data lookup management.
+Jacaranda started out as a prototype experiment to replace hiera in order to solve a number of complicated requirements for a particular project, over time it matured a bit and we decided to open source it and move it towards a standalone data lookup system.

 The main goals of Jacaranda are: